 Gaelic Medium Education (GME) began in primary schools in the 1980s.
-It has since grown to the extent that there are now (2015-16) over 3000 pupils in GME in Scotland’s primary schools, with 60 GME departments or dedicated schools throughout Scotland across 14 Local Authorities.
-The first dedicated Gaelic school was established in Glasgow, Inverness and recently in Ediburgh.
-A dedicated Gaelic primary school was opened in Glasgow in 2016, and a further two Gaelic schools will open in Fort William and Portree over the next few years.
+It has since grown to the extent that there are now 3,457 pupils (2018-19) in GME in Scotland’s primary schools, with 58 GME departments or dedicated schools throughout Scotland across 14 Local Authorities.
+The first dedicated Gaelic school was established in Glasgow, and there are 7 now; one in Inverness, Edinburgh, Lochaber, 2 more in Glasgow and one in Portree.

 As can be seen, GME provision is not confined to the northwest Highlands and Islands and is available at various levels in cities and towns in central and eastern Scotland.
-Gaelic-medium Education is a national education system which adheres to national standards and Curriculum for Excellence.
-One of the main aims of Bòrd na Gàidhlig in the National Gaelic Language Plan is that the number of children enrolling in GME is doubled to 800 by 2017 and that the GME system continues to be developed to support this increase.
+Gaelic-medium Education is a national education system which adheres to national standards and the Curriculum for Excellence.
+Increasing the learning of Gaelic is a priority in the National Gaelic Language Plan 2018 – 2023 and Bòrd na Gàidhlig will continue to encourage the promotion, availability and growth of GME.

 Immersion and Gaelic Medium Education